 Fun fact: it’s simply called the 呂(a Chinese character and a surname) stone in Chinese because it’s shaped like that.

-Hike up the highest mountain or Lung Ka Keng
+You can hike up the highest mountain or Lung Ka Keng.

 From the helipad/football field, you can carry on up north along a flight of well-paved stairs to the Dragon View Pavilion.
 The first stretch of the steps is also a great place to sit and take photos, since you’ll get the entire grassfield, the beach, the ocean, and Sharp Peak in frame!

 Once you reach the pavilion, there is a trail that continues north.
 If you follow it, you can either head to the highest mountain or to Lung Ka Keng (a pebble beach).

 We went most of the way to Lung Ka Keng where we got a great view of the Port Island and Kung Chau, and decided that the descent to the beach was a little too much for us and headed back the way we came.